Dislexo/Helper-Skrips/README.md

 # Helper-Skrips

 Skrips that were used in my master:
+Topics:

-Topics: VASP-MLFF, Xtalopt
+- VASP-MLFF,
+- Xtalopt,
-custom package for LCC goldstone diagrams in Asymtode.
+- custom package for LCC goldstone diagrams in Asymtode.

+License:

-License: Free to use and edit hovever you like.
+- Free to use and edit hovever you like.